Try Praising.ai free

 Step 4: Explain and Correct

 Briefly address the issue and outline steps you're taking to prevent similar problems.
-Example: "We've retrained our staff on proper order handling procedures."
+Example: "We've retrained our staff on proper order handling steps."

 Step 5: Invite Further Discussion